Congressional District # 03

 The Throop Street Station was constructed in 1892 by Consumers Gas Company as a gas holder facility.
 MGP structures at the site included three gas holders (with capacities of 4.2 million, 5 million, and 10 million cubic feet) and associated underground water tanks, aboveground tar and oil tanks, exhaust holders, and boiler and pump houses.
 The Peoples Gas Light and Coke Company (“Peoples Gas”) acquired the site in 1897.
 The site operated as a manufactured gas storage and distribution facility.
 In 1944, a mixing plant was constructed to mix manufactured and natural gas on-site.
 The 4.2 million cubic foot gas holder was retired from service in 1954 and dismantled in 1957.
 The 5 million cubic foot gas holder was retired by 1963 and the 10 million cubic foot gas holder was retired in 1971.
-The station was closed in 1972 and sold to Brandenburg in 1981.
+The station was closed in 1972 and sold in 1981.
 All above ground structures associated with the gas holder facility have been demolished.

 The Throop Street Station MGP site is being addressed through potentially responsible party (PRP) actions under federal and state oversight.

 Threats and Contaminants

 Peoples Gas installed two soil borings in the southwest corner of the site in 2002 and observed black stained soils exhibiting strong odors beneath the water table and a sheen on the groundwater surface.
-No ground water samples were collected as part of this investigation and no other site investigation activities have been conducted on site.
 The general direction of groundwater flow at the site is expected to be north toward the South Branch of the Chicago River.
-Site-specific groundwater quality and soil data is not available at this time, but contaminants likely to be present in groundwater and soil at the site include the volatile organic compounds (VOCs) benzene, toluene, ethylbenzene, and xylene (BTEX), polyaromatic hydrocarbons (PAHs), metals, and cyanide.
+Contaminants present in groundwater and soil at the site include the volatile organic compounds (VOCs) benzene, toluene, ethylbenzene, and xylene (BTEX), and polyaromatic hydrocarbons (PAHs).